upceric/upceric.github.io/_posts/2024-02-04-hello-world.md

 };
 {% endhighlight %}

-3025.
-Find the Number of Ways to Place People I
+"3025.
+Find the Number of Ways to Place People I"
 {% highlight ruby %}
 class Solution {
 public: